 (a) An order to evacuate has been given by the attendant or the entry supervisor;

 (b) The entrant recognizes any sign or symptom of exposure to a dangerous situation;

 (c) The entrant detects a prohibited condition; or

 (d) An evacuation alarm is activated.

-(1) Knowing the hazards that may be faced during entry, including information on the mode, signs or symptoms, and consequences of exposure;
+(1) The knowledge of hazards that may be faced during entry, including the mode, signs or symptoms, and consequences of potential exposures;

 (2) Awareness of possible behavioral effects of hazard exposure in authorized entrants;

 (3) Maintaining an accurate inventory of authorized entrants in the permit space;

 (4) Remaining outside the permit space during entry operations until relieved by another attendant;